skusVV/websites-blocker/README.md

 # Website Blocker
 #### Video Demo:  https://youtu.be/Bo8Xvhm8se4
-#### Description:
+#### Description

-Chrome Extension that allow you to block websites for some times.
-Technologies: I used React as framework, I believe it is good library for modern web application.
-The react app was create with create-react-app util.
-Then, I added manifest.json and a build script to make it build as a Chrome Extension
+“Website Blocker” is a Chrome Extension designed to help users manage their time more effectively by blocking specific websites for set periods.
+This tool is particularly useful for avoiding distractions and maintaining focus during work or study sessions.

+Technologies Used
+- React: The core framework for building the extension.
+React was chosen due to its robust ecosystem and suitability for modern web applications.
+- create-react-app: Utilized to initialize the React app, simplifying the setup and configuration process.
+- Chrome Extension APIs: Integrated through the manifest.json and custom build scripts, enabling the React app to function seamlessly as a Chrome Extension.

+Structure

+The extension consists of the following key components:
+- Popup Pages:
+- Timer Control Page: Allows users to set and manage the timer for blocking websites.
+- Website Management Page: Enables users to add, remove, and manage the list of websites to be blocked.
+- Background Script:
-Structure: I have 2 pages in the popup window and background script.
-First page for control timer, second page for maneging the list of websites to be blocked.
-And background script to check is the website in the list before open the page.
+- Continuously runs in the background to check if a website is on the block list before allowing the user to access it.

-Challenges: There were many bugs related to time, firstly I just stored the value for which time it should work: For example 10 minutes.
-But then I realized, that it is hard to track how this value change, So I decided to store only the time until it should work.
-In this approach it doesn't matter the popup window is opened or not.
-Another challenge was is how to keep the data if you close the popup window, so I decided to use localStorage for this.
-And to get rid of code duplication during this, I created a custom Hook, it is wrapper on useState but it also duplicate all data to localStorage.
+Challenges

+During development, several challenges were encountered:
+- Time Management:
+- Initially, the extension stored the duration (e.g., “10 minutes”) for which a site should be blocked.
+However, this approach proved difficult to manage, especially when tracking changes over time.
+- The solution was to store the exact time until the block expires.
+This method ensures consistent behavior regardless of whether the popup window is open or closed.
+- State Persistence:
+- A significant challenge was maintaining state between popup window sessions.
+To address this, localStorage was used to persist data.
+- To avoid code duplication and simplify state management, a custom React Hook was created.
+This hook wraps around useState and automatically synchronizes state changes with localStorage.

+Future Improvements

-Improvement: There are a couple things I would like to improve, I listed it in the TODO section below.
+There are several enhancements I plan to implement in future updates:
+- Confirmation Dialog: Add a confirmation window when removing a site from the block list.
+- Input Validation: Highlight input fields if the user attempts to add an invalid website.
+- Keyboard Accessibility: Enable saving entries by pressing the “Enter” key.
+- Multiple Lists: Introduce the ability to create multiple block lists tailored for different scenarios, such as work or study.

 ### TODO
 - Add confirm window for remove site from list